TomPillet/Logiship/README.md

 ### Bonus

-- [ ] Use colors and icons for status
+- [x] Use colors or icons for status
-- [ ] Deal with loading timers & add feedbacks
+- [x] Deal with loading timers & add feedbacks
 - [ ] Make the app responsive
 - [ ] Write tests